boneste/marsroverkata/src/Notes.md

 - Together with position and direction the Rover receives at startup the dimensions of the grid of coordinates

 **Coordinates**
-- It's a set of two numbers to indicate the position of an object on the planet surface
+- It's a set of two numbers to indicate the position of an object on the Planet surface

 **Direction**
 - Possible values: N,S,E,W